 - Providing acceptable scars;

-- Minimizing risk of fat necrosis;
+- Minimizing the risk of fat necrosis;

 - Sending resected breast tissue to Pathology for analysis.
 Drains are rarely used.

-Dr. Chong is deeply committed to providing optimal care for her patients to ensure that they are able to make informed decisions and understand all of the options available.
+Dr. Lavinia K. Chong is deeply committed to providing optimal care for her patients to ensure that they are able to make informed decisions and understand all of the options available.
 She will be happy to personally consult with you to help guide you to the best treatment plan to fulfill your goals.

 Breast Reduction FAQS